smithoss/gonymizer/README.md

 ## Supported RDBMS

 Currently Gonymizer only supports **PostgreSQL 9.5.x and 10.x**.
 We have not tested Gonymizer on versions 11 and 12 yet, but plan to in the near future.
-If you would like to help by adding support for other database manangementsystems please join the team by reading over our issues.
-We are looking for help on this roject.
+If you would like to help by adding support for other database manangement systems please join the team by joining us (see CONTRIBUTING.md).

 ## Abbreviations and Definitions: